findys/Deconformer/README.md

 ## Usage

-### Step 1: only use pre-trained the model to inference cfRNA samples
+### Usage 1: only use pre-trained the model to inference cfRNA samples
+Inference of cfRNA samples using a pre-trained model does not require a GPU, and about 200 samples can be inferred in 10 minutes on a laptop without a dedicated GPU.

 ```python
 python  deconformer_predict.py  saved_model_path  expression_profile